Dorothy Richardson Buell: Marriage and family

-Dorothy Richardson married James "Hal" Buell in 1919.
+Dorothy Richardson married James "Hal" Buell on June 15, 1918.
 They had one son, named Robert.
 Hal Buell's work brought the family to the communities of Gary, Indiana; Tulsa, Oklahoma; Flossmoor, Illinois; and Ogden Dunes, Indiana.
 Dorothy and Hal Buell lived in Ogden Dunes until 1970, then retired to California.

 Educator and clubwoman

 Little in her early career indicated that Dorothy Buell would become a leading activist in the Indiana Dunes preservation movement.
 During her earlier years in Indiana, Buell taught in the Gary public school system and was involved with the settlement house movement at the Gary Neighborhood House.
 Buell was also active in local women's clubs.
 As a Republican clubwoman she became known for her wit and theatrical flair.

 Dunes preservationist

 Buell's interest in preserving the Indiana Dunes stems from a 1949 trip with her husband to White Sands National Monument in New Mexico.
 When Buell compared New Mexico's dunes to the sand dunes near her Indiana home, she thought the Indiana dunes were more beautiful.
 After stopping for dinner at the Gary Hotel on the way home from the trip, the Buells saw a poster in the lobby that promoted a meeting that evening of the Indiana Dunes Preservation Council.
 In a spur-of-the-moment decision, the Buells decided to attend the group's meeting.
 The gathering inspired Buell to do what she could to help preserve the local dunes.
 When the preservation council had difficulty getting established, Buell decided to try an organize a new group that was initially included only women.

 Earlier preservationists had succeeded in preserving a portion of the local dunes through the establishment of Indiana Dunes State Park in the 1920s, but the dunes preservation movement had been quiet for more than twenty years.
 By 1949 the two remaining unspoiled sections that comprised about 5 acre of dunes were under heavy scrutiny for further development.
 Indiana's government and business leaders wanted to develop the dunes area for industrial purposes that included construction of a deep-water port that became known as the Burns Waterway Harbor (Port of Indiana) and opposed the addition of additional lakeshore land to the state park.